slobentanzer/causality_perspective_2023/manuscript.md

 Correlation is not causation.
 As simple as this widely agreed-upon statement may seem, scientifically defining causality and using it to drive our modern biomedical research is immensely challenging.
-Since being described by Aristotle approximately 2500 years ago [@isbn:9781372537233], causal reasoning (CR) remained virtually unchanged until it experienced significant formal and mathematical advancements [@doi:10.1017/CBO9780511803161;@doi:10.1080/01621459.1996.10476902;@isbn:9781400880874] and a resurgence in the field of machine learning (ML) [@causalml] only in recent times.
+Since being described by Aristotle approximately 2500 years ago [@isbn:9781372537233], causal reasoning (CR) remained virtually unchanged until it experienced significant formal and mathematical advancements [@doi:10.1017/CBO9780511803161;@doi:10.1080/01621459.1996.10476902;@isbn:9781400880874] and a resurgence in the field of machine learning [@causalml;@doi:10.48550/arxiv.2310.14935] only in recent times.
 In parallel, biomedicine has made major leaps in the past century, in particular in the development of high-throughput and large-scale methods.

-In the field of systems biology, however, great hopes of causal insights from large-scale omics studies have largely been thwarted by the complexity of molecular mechanisms and the inability of existing methods to distinguish between correlation and causation [@doi:10.1038/nature09534;@doi:10.48550/arXiv.2312.00818].
+In the field of systems biology, however, great hopes of causal insights from large-scale omics studies have largely been thwarted by the complexity of molecular mechanisms and the inability of existing methods to distinguish between correlation and causation [@doi:10.1038/nature09534;@doi:10.1038/s41467-021-25743-9;@doi:10.48550/arXiv.2312.00818].

 Randomised clinical trials show that, in a lower-dimensional context, we can reliably identify causal effects.
 By controlling “all” relevant covariates in a trial (via the principle of the gold-standard, randomised, double-blind, and placebo-controlled trial) we isolate the causal effect of the controlled variable, i.e., the treatment.